Juice Prepaid Mastercard Cardholder Agreement

 IMPORTANT - PLEASE READ CAREFULLY

-1. Terms and Conditions for the Juice Prepaid Mastercard®.
+Terms and Conditions for the Juice Prepaid Mastercard®.
 This document is an agreement ("Agreement") containing the terms and conditions that apply to the Juice Prepaid Mastercard® that has been issued to you by Metropolitan Commercial Bank (Member FDIC) pursuant to a license from Mastercard International.
 "Metropolitan Commercial Bank" and "Metropolitan" are registered trademarks of Metropolitan Commercial Bank © 2014.
-By accepting and/or using this Card, you agree to be bound by the terms and conditions contained in this Agreement, which includes an Arbitration Provision in Section 31.
-The "Program Manager" for the Juice Prepaid Mastercard is Praxell, Inc., and the Customer Service telephone number is 855-687-2114 or the toll-free telephone number on the back of your Card.
-In this Agreement, "Card" means the Juice Prepaid Mastercard issued to you by the Bank, including any Physical Card, Virtual Card, and Secondary Card(s) (each as defined below) you may request, as permitted under this Agreement.
-"Card Account" means the records we maintain to account for the value of transactions associated with the Card.
+By accepting and/or using this Card, you agree to be bound by the terms and conditions contained in this Agreement.
+The "Program Manager" for the Juice Prepaid Mastercard is Juice and the Customer Service telephone number is 855-687-2114 or the toll-free telephone number on the back of your Card.
+In this Agreement, "Card" means the Juice Prepaid Mastercard issued to you by the Bank, including any Secondary Card(s) you may request.
+"Card Account" means the records we maintain to account for the value of transactions associated with the card.
 "You" and "your" means the person or persons who have received the Card and who are authorized to use the Card as provided for in this Agreement.
 "We," "us," "our," and "Bank" mean Metropolitan Commercial Bank, together with its successors and assigns.
 "Program Manager" means Praxell, Inc., together with its successors and assigns.
 The Card will remain the property of the Bank and must be surrendered upon demand.
 The Card is nontransferable, and it may be canceled, repossessed, or revoked at any time without prior notice subject to applicable law.
 Please read this Agreement carefully and keep it for future reference.

 To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions and their third parties to obtain, verify, and record information that identifies each person who obtains a Card.
 What this means for you: When you apply for a Card, we will ask for your name, address, date of birth, social security number or country identification number, and other information that will allow us to identify you.
 We also may ask to see your driver's license or other documentation bearing your photo as verification of your identity.
 By participating in the Card program, you agree that the information and statements you provide to us are accurate, including, but not limited to, your real name, valid U.S. mailing address and residential address (if different), social security number or other identification documentation, date of birth, and telephone number.
 If you fail to provide accurate information that we request, we may cancel your Card.
 In addition, funds tied to suspected illicit or illegal activity may be subject to both internal and potentially federal investigation.
 We reserve the right to restrict or delay your access to any such funds.